Current Transmission System

 There are many machines that use electricity as a power source, such as electronic devices and home appliances around us.
 And in the case of Japan, most of them may be operating or charging by plugging in an AC 100V outlet.
 The electricity generated by the power plant is delivered to the home by this AC.

 By the way, have you ever wondered?
 Electricity has direct current (DC) and alternating current (AC), and primary batteries and rechargeable batteries provide DC electricity.
-Mobile phones, digital cameras, and PCs operate on DC power.
+Mobile phones, digital cameras, and computers operate on DC power.
 Home appliances also operate by converting AC power into DC power internally.

 More specifically, solar panels that are increasing recently generate DC electricity.
 Equipment such as Enefarm that generates electricity from hydrogen and gas containing hydrogen is also a DC power supply.
 In order to use DC at home, it is connected to a commercial power supply from the outside, which is an AC power supply, and it takes a lot of time and effort to convert AC to DC again when used in home appliances.